alondmnt/joplin-plugin-tag-navigator/README.md

     - Example: `project !archive` includes results containing "project" but excludes those containing "archive".
     - Example: `"!references/"` excludes notebooks containing "references" in their path.
 - You may also enable `Search: Use regex for tag / note / content filtering` to filter using regular expressions.

+### Context expansion

+Context expansion lets you reveal surrounding lines around search results to see more context without opening the note.

+- Click the **↑** arrow on any search result section to show more lines above and below the matched content.
+- Click again to expand further (up to 3 levels).
+- When fully expanded, click **↓** to collapse back to the original view.
+- The expanded context is dimmed to help distinguish it from the core matched lines.
+- Configure the number of lines revealed per click in the setting `Search: Context expansion (show surrounding lines)`.
+Set to 0 to disable.

 ### Inline TODOs